Patriots Punish Tory Thieves

 County: Stokes

 The trail to the Tory’s Den has rough ground, sometimes steep with uneven steps, and thus is inaccessible for most people with mobility issues.
-However, an information board can be viewed from the parking lot above the cave’s mouth, as can the house at our second stop.
+However, an information board can be viewed from the parking lot above the cave’s mouth.
+The house at our second stop is fully visible from a vehicle, and the ground is relatively flat.

 Description

 Evidence is limited for the Tory’s Den stories on this page.
-The first story seems based only on local traditions, repeated in two sources and contradicted by a third.
-The second comes from a preacher who collected eyewitness accounts in the mid-1800s, Rev. E.W.
-Caruthers, but does not list his specific sources in this case.[a]
-Believe with caution!
+The first seems based only on local traditions, repeated in several sources with different details and contradicted by another.
+The second comes mostly from a preacher who collected wartime stories in the mid-1800s, Rev. E.W.
+Caruthers, though the basic facts are backed by eyewitness accounts.[1]
+This cave is one of three identified as the Den by 1800s newspaper articles.
+So believe with caution!

 Walk to the Tory’s Den Trail head at the far end of the parking lot—not the one across from the first lot entrance, though a sign there bears the name, too.
 Take the trail approximately a quarter-mile to its end at a small cave.

-Oral tradition holds that in 1778, Tories forced out of their homes by Whig attacks were living here.
-They raided the home of John (“Jack”) Martin, visited later on this page, for supplies.
+Local tradition holds that in 1778 (but more likely later), Tories forced out of their homes by Whig attacks were living here.
+They raided the home of John (“Jack”) Martin, the Rock House, visited later on this page.
 Martin fought as a Patriot throughout much of the war.
-Along with supplies, the Tories kidnapped a woman.
-Sources differ on whether it was Martin’s daughter or an employee’s.
+Along with taking supplies, the Tories may have kidnapped an employee’s daughter.

 The information board suggests 100 people were living here, which seems unlikely given its size.
-Perhaps some slept on the flatter ground above the cave and hid here during the day.
 For people unable to visit: The cave, roughly 12 feet high at the entrance, is perhaps 20 feet deep.
 But it quickly narrows to 6 feet or less in width starting about two-thirds of the way back.
 The total floor area is around the size of a modest living room.
+It may well have been one place small Loyalist bands hid at times.
+But other, larger, candidates for the Tory’s Den are on Flat Shoals Mountain to the south (left from the cave), and Sauratown Mountain south of the Rock House.[6]

-In February 1781, perhaps emboldened by the presence of a British army in the region, 15 Loyalists including a free African-American named Arnold supposedly went to the home of a Patriot farmer named Blackburne.
+Caruthers says that in February 1781, 15 Loyalists including a free African-American, Arnold, went to the home of a Patriot farmer named Blackburne.
 They called him outside and stole what they liked from the house, including all of his clothes—except the shirt on his back!
 Led by a Capt.
-Stanly, they took refuge in this cave.[2]
+Stanly, their headquarters was at the Tory’s Den, wherever that was.[7]

-Blackburne made his way to the home of the commander of the Surry County militia (part-time soldiers), Lt.
+Blackburne made his way to the home of the commander of the Surry County militia, Lt.
 Col. Joseph Winston.
+He didn’t have to go far: He apparently lived right across Town Fork Creek from Winston, in the southeast corner of modern Stokes.[8]
 Winston invited him in, but Blackburne declined unless Winston loaned him a pair of pants!
 Winston gave him some buckskins and sent for help.

-With the men who responded quickly, they went searching.
-That evening they came across a boy with a bread tray a mile from here, who claimed he had taken grain-meal to a neighbor.
+With the men who responded, they went searching, passing this direction through Quaker Gap.
+That evening near the Virginia border, they came across a boy with a bread tray, who claimed he had taken grain-meal to a neighbor.
 Winston did not believe him, and threatened to hang the child if he did not tell them where the Tories were.
 When the boy refused, Winston had some of his men tie a rope around his neck, throw it over a tree limb, and haul him up.
 After they let him down, the boy still refused to talk, so they did it again.
 Winston threatened to leave him up there the next time, and the child relented.
-He told them the Loyalists were here.

-Just inside the cave’s mouth, the Whigs found “an immense quantity of beef and other bones,” indicating the Tories had used this as a base for long time.[3]
+Just inside the Den’s mouth the Patriots found “an immense quantity of beef and other bones,” indicating the Tories had used it as a base for long time.[10]

 The Rock House